spinnaker/spinnaker.github.io/reference/architecture/authz_authn/authentication/index.md

 1. Gate uses the _access token_ to request user profile data from the resource server (`security.oauth2.resource.userInfoUri`).

-1. Gate uses the `userInfoMapping` to extract specific fields from the response, such as your username and email address, and associates it with the established session cookie with your user.
+1. Gate uses the `userInfoMapping` to extract specific fields from the response, such as the username and email address, and associates it with the established session cookie with the user.
 See UserInfoMapping below.